 - AirTags are not pet trackers – although AirTags are used for tracking, they are meant for tracking objects.

 - Doesn’t work everywhere – if you live in a city or a town, AirTags can be great for tracking your pets.
-However, if you live in an area where there isn’t a lot of Apple users, you won’t be able to track your pet if it runs away, since there will be no devices nearby that can mark the location of your AirTag.
+However, if you live in an area where there aren’t a lot of Apple users, you won’t be able to track your pet if it runs away since there will be no devices nearby that can mark the location of your AirTag.

 - Resistance limitations – although they are advertised as being splash, water, and dust resistant, AirTags do have their limitations.
-For example, they are water-resistant up to 1 meter, and up to 30 minutes.
+For example, they are water-resistant up to 1 meter and up to 30 minutes.
 Their resistance may also decrease over time.
-So, if your pet likes to run around and swim, this will affect the resistance of your AirTag.
+If your pet likes to run around and swim, this will affect the resistance of your AirTag.

 - Pets can damage it – pet owners know how much they like to play around.
 Pet trackers are built to sustain this kind of damage.
 Since AirTags are not meant to be used for pet tracking, they can get damaged more easily, which can cause them to malfunction.

-- Pets can lose it – if your pet gets lost or runs away, and loses the AirTag, you will be able to locate the AirTag, but not the pet.
-So, if the AirTag is loose, or not attached to your pet properly, it can easily detach from your furry friend.
+- Pets can lose it – if your pet gets lost or runs away and loses the AirTag, you will be able to locate the AirTag, but not the pet.
+If the AirTag is loose or not attached to your pet properly, it can easily detach from your furry friend.
 And since AirTags were not designed for pet tracking, Apple doesn’t offer any official accessories that can keep the AirTag safely attached to your pet.

 - No Family Sharing options – Since the location of an AirTag can only be viewed by the owner, it’s not possible to share it with any family members.
 This can be a problem for people from the same household, especially when AirTags are used to track pets.
 If someone from your household takes the dog for a walk, and the dog disappears during the walk, they will not be able to find the location of the AirTag.
 The same goes for tracking keys, wallets, purses, etc.